nikasulo/mail-guy/README.md

 # Mail Guy

-Twitter for TV Shows
+An in-browser messaging tool

 # What it does
-An app allows you send mails without login into an email client.
+It allows you send mails without login into an email client.
 Ever urgently needed to send an email but didn't have access to your devices?
 Well you can now!
 It's a personal project I am working on and any feedback and contributions are welcome!

 ## Built With
 - Rails